microsoft/MLOpsPython/docs/getting_started.md

 **Note:** You must have sufficient permissions to register an application with your Azure AD tenant, and assign the application to a role in your Azure subscription.
 Contact your subscription adminstator if you don't have the permissions.
 Normally a subscription admin can create a Service principal and can provide you the details.

-### 4. Store secret in Key Vault and link it as variable group in Azure DevOps to be used by piplines.
+### 4. Store secret in Key Vault and link it as variable group in Azure DevOps to be used by pipelines.
 Our pipeline require the following variables to autheticate with Azure.
 - spidentity
 - spsecret